infernoarchon/copypastereplace/README.md

 # Copy Paste Replace

 A word replacement game.
-Users can create funny stories using the OMDB, Google Books API, or paste in their own text content and our algorithm will analyze and parse the text for replacement.
+Users can create funny stories using OMDB, Google Books API, or paste in their own text content and our algorithm will analyze and parse the text for replacement.

 ## Setup